redconfetti/dotfiles/README.md

 rake install
 ```

+### Starship

+Download and install [Cousine Nerd Font](https://www.nerdfonts.com/font-downloads) for Starship support.
+In iTerm, go to Preferences > Profiles > Text tab, and choose 'Cousine Nerd Font Mono'
+under the 'Font' settings.

+In VSCode, go to Preferences > Settings, and under "Editor: Font Family" set
+it to use `Cousine Nerd Font Mono, Menlo, Monaco, 'Courier New', monospace`.

 ### Machine Specific Configuration

 If you need aliases that are specific to your machine, place them in `.profile`.